 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Web design goes beyond a visual interface.
+Web design goes beyond a simple visual interface.

 Stellar website design isn’t just about a pretty visual interface.
 It integrates a well-thought-out strategy with the design and development process to fulfill the website’s ultimate purpose.